apankrat/js-noisy-gradient/README.md

 There is however a very simple solution.
-It works by adding a small amount of noise to the image, so that _some_ pixels become a little bit lighter and some - a little bit darker.
+It works by adding a small amount of noise to the image, so that _some_ pixels become a little bit lighter and some a little bit darker.

-By varying the amount of noise and the strength of lightening/darkening it is possible to _blend_ bands together, albeit at the expense of adding a bit of a texture.
+By varying the amount of noise and the strength of lightening/darkening it is possible to visually _blend_ bands together, albeit at the expense of adding a bit of a texture.

 ![#123-to-#234 smoothed](gradient-smoothed.png)